cynthiajteo/memorygame/README.md

 https://cynthiajteo.github.io/memorygame/index.html

 ## Game Tutorial:
 Use your mouse to click on the images to form a pair.
-You win by matching all the pairs.
+You win by matching all the pairs before your HP runs out.

 ## API Used:
 https://rickandmortyapi.com/
+Used to generate images for playing cards

 ## Technologies Used:
 * HTML 5